 Running Berlin Marathon 2020 for Pancreatic Cancer UK

-This year in October Mark from My Gungahlin will be taking on one of the world's largest Marathons at the BMW Berlin Marathon as a personal challenge, all in memory of his step-father.
+In October this year Mark from My Gungahlin will be taking on one of the world's largest Marathons at the BMW Berlin Marathon as a personal challenge, all in memory of his step-father.

 In July 2018 Mark's step-father, John was diagnosed with pancreatic cancer which was devastating news to the whole family.
 They hoped through surgery the affected part of his pancreas could be removed, however the cancer had already spread and surgery was not possible.
 John did undergo chemotherapy, however when this affected his quality of life too much he stopped this to enjoy his remaining days as much as he could.
 In April 2019 early one morning John passed away in the arms of Mark's mother at Yass District Hospital.
 A loving husband, father and grandfather taken from this family all too soon.
 As a fit, healthy and strong man everyone expected John to be here for many more years to see his grandchildren grow and prosper.